6. 20TH CENTURY

 (Electroacoustic music)

-• Stochastic music: it used computers, algorithmic composition, statistical and mathematical calculations in order to generate all the details of the piece.
-Main representative was Xenakis.
+Stochastic music: movement that used computers, algorithms, statistics and maths in order to generate all the details of the piece.
+E.g. Xenakis.

-• Aleatoric music: it depends on chance and the freedom of the performer.
+Aleatoric music: movement that depends on chance and the freedom of the performer.
 Composers didn’t write a finished piece, they relied on the performer’s independence to turn each performance into a unique piece.
-Main representative was John Cage (4’33).
+E.g. John Cage (4’33).

-• Minimalism: it was born in the 1960s as a reaction against music that had become too complicated for people to understand.
-This music is based around a simple idea which repeats itself again and again but gradually changes.
-Main composers were Steve Reich, Philip Glass, Terry Riley and John Cage.
+Minimalism: 1960s movement that is based around a simple idea which repeats itself again and again but gradually changes.
+E.g. Steve Reich, Philip Glass, Terry Riley and John Cage.

 Xenakis - Metastasis